prysmaticlabs/documentation/website/docs/wallet/deterministic.md

 ### Wallet creation

-To start using the HD wallet, you can create a new wallet using
+To start using the HD wallet, you can create a new wallet using:

 ```bash
 ./prysm.sh validator wallet create